Dilip Nawaz

-A. H. M. Dilip Nawaz is a Sri Lankan lawyer who serves as a puisne justice of the Supreme Court of Sri Lanka.
-He was appointed by President Gotabaya Rajapaksa and has served since 1 December 2020.
+A. H. M. Dilip Nawaz is a Sri Lankan lawyer serving since 1 December 2020 as a puisne justice of the Supreme Court of Sri Lanka.
+He was appointed by President Gotabaya Rajapaksa.

 Career

 Nawaz was appointed acting president of the Court of Appeal of Sri Lanka on 20 January 2020 by President Gotabaya Rajapaksa and formally appointed as president on 3 February 2020, in addition to his duties as a judge of the court.

+Controversy

+In March 2026, Nawaz moved to the Karnataka High Court in India, seeking the court's intervention to direct Google India to remove alleged defamatory content and URLs of news reports about him from Google Search results.